Stand Treatment Prescription Definitions

 No Action-Free to Grow

-No management activity is planned or required during current stage of stand development or before next scheduled site visit.
+No management activity is planned or required during current stage of stand development or before the next scheduled site visit.

 Reserve, Designated